 To be honest, I’d recommend buying the light fixtures if they’re within your budget because it will make everything soooooo much easier.
 Plus you can find some really great options on Amazon and Etsy.
-You may also want to compare pricing of buying the lighting you like vs. creating something similar and see if making your own will be worth it once you take parts and time into account.
+You may also want to compare the pricing of buying the lighting you like vs. creating something similar and see if making your own will be worth it once you take parts and time into account.

 And if you’re looking for a project and want to get creative, you may discover you love making your own lighting or even create a business making light fixtures geared towards RVers.
 Who knows?

 And don’t be afraid to think outside the box when it comes to making a light fixture.
-You can turn almost anything into a light so look around and see what you may be able to repurpose, including dishes, serving bowls, planters, jars, and decorative objects.
+You can turn almost anything into a light fixture so look around and see what you may be able to repurpose, including baskets, serving bowls, planters, jars, lanterns, and decorative objects.

 As far as installing light fixtures in your RV, it’s similar to installing a light in your home.
-You can find video’s online that walk you through the process of installing a light fixture in a RV, but if you’re unsure or nervous about the process then I’d recommend hiring an electrician.
+You can find videos online that walk you through the process of installing a light fixture in an RV, but if you’re unsure or nervous about the process then I’d recommend hiring an electrician.